hamler-lang/hamler/README.md

 ## **Design**

-The Hamler 0.1 compiler was forked from [PureScript][PureScriptSite] 0.13.6.
+The Hamler 0.1 compiler was forked from [PureScript][PureScriptHamler] 0.13.6.
 The Hamler compiler architecture is shown as below:

 ![hamler-compiler](https://github.com/hamler-lang/hamler.github.io/blob/master/images/compiler.png)